 When we observed people indicating they were anxious staff were prompt in responding to their needs.
-For example one person had not been able to finish their meal; staff had spoken kindly and suggested that it was better to have too much on the plate than not enough.
+For example one person was walking with assistance and was getting frustrated with process; the care staff supporting gave the person a bit more space and offered encouragement.